GoogleCloudPlatform/healthcare-dicom-dicomweb-adapter/README.md

 ## Import Adapter

-The Import Adapter converts incoming DIMSE requests to corresponding DICOMWeb requests:
+The Import Adapter converts incoming DIMSE requests to corresponding DICOMWeb requests and passes the converted results back to the DIMSE client.
+The following requests are supported:
 - C-STORE to STOW-RS
-- C-FIND to QIDO-RS (multi-modality C-FIND queries result in 1 QIDO-RS query per modality) and passes converted results back to DIMSE client
+- C-FIND to QIDO-RS

+Note that any C-FIND query on the ModalitiesInStudy tag will result in 1 QIDO-RS query per modality.

 For the list of command line flags, see [here](import/src/main/java/com/google/cloud/healthcare/imaging/dicomadapter/Flags.java)